French philosophy: Criticism

-Another famous problem arises from Descartes’ substance dualism.
-For Descartes, a substance is that which can be conceived independent of everything else and exist independent of anything else.
-Since Descartes conceived of the mind independent of everything else when doubting everything uncertain, and because if he wanted to God could produce a world in which only the mind existed, he came to define the mind as a different substance from that of body.
-For Descartes, the mind is defined as an unextended substance and the body as an extended substance.
+Another famous problem arises from Descartes’ substance dualism; the interaction problem first pointed out by Princess Elizabeth of Bohemia.
+For Descartes, a substance can be conceived of as existing independently of anything else.
+He defined the mind as an unextended substance and the body as an extended substance.
 This raised the fundamental question of how it is possible that mind and body interact with one another.
+Descartes also held as a result of his dualism that animals were mere machines.